You have found the best site to learn how to pronounce Irish names, with audio!

 Unusual, unique, and even exotic sounding Irish baby names are becoming hugely popular but how do you pronounce these unfamiliar syllables, what do these Irish names mean and what are their English name language equivalents?
 We have a definitive list of Irish baby names for boys and girls so you can research the meaning and listen to the audio so you can learn how to pronounce names in Irish correctly and hear the gaelic name as well.

-I grew up in Ireland and have always had an interest in the origin of Irish names and now you can listen to Frank McCourt, Pulitzer prize-winning author of "Angela's Ashes" and the best-seller "Teacher Man" offer you 200 gaelic Irish names and there meanings for your baby girl or baby boy.
+I grew up in Ireland and have always had an interest in the origin of Irish names and now you can listen to the Irish names audio by Frank McCourt, Pulitzer prize-winning author of "Angela's Ashes" and the best-seller "Teacher Man" offer you 200 gaelic Irish names and there meanings for your baby girl or baby boy.
 Make sure your speakers are turned up as Frank helps with the Irish name pronunciation of each one and gives you the meaning and an associated tale in his own inimitable Irish way.

 I’ve asked the 10-year-olds of Coolderry National School in County Offaly, Ireland to share their versions of the legendary sources of a lot of these Irish baby names, complete with artwork.
 Notice how the names of the students reflect the tremendous growth of Gaelic names and Irish names in Ireland from 27 different ones in 1901 to over 180!.